 MIAMI BEACH, Fla.
 (March 5, 2013) —

-Lisa A. Garner, MD, FAAD, a Garland, Texas, dermatologist, took office today as vice president of the American Academy of Dermatology (Academy), the world’s largest dermatologic society, representing more than 17,000 physicians specializing in the diagnosis and medical, surgical, and cosmetic treatment of skin, hair, and nail conditions.
+Dirk M. Elston, MD, FAAD, a New York-based dermatologist and dermatopathologist, took office today as president of the American Academy of Dermatology (Academy), the world’s largest dermatologic society, representing more than 17,000 physicians specializing in the diagnosis and medical, surgical, and cosmetic treatment of skin, hair, and nail conditions.

-Dr. Garner assumed office at the conclusion of the Academy’s 71st Annual Meeting in Miami Beach.
-She will hold office for one year and also will hold the same position for the American Academy of Dermatology Association.
+Dr. Elston assumed office at the conclusion of the Academy’s 71st Annual Meeting in Miami Beach.
+He will hold office for one year and also will hold the same position for the American Academy of Dermatology Association.